MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-azure-active-directory-for-authentication.md

 ---
 title: Use Azure Active Directory for Cache Authentication
 titleSuffix: Azure Cache for Redis
-description: Learn how to use Azure Active Direcory with Azure Cache for Redis.
+description: Learn how to use Azure Active Directory with Azure Cache for Redis.
 author: flang-msft

 ms.service: cache